A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Low-Complexity Converse Bound for MACC-PDA

-While the IC converse bound presented in Section~\ref{sec-converse-IC} provides a theoretically tight characterization of the communication load, its computational complexity grows factorially with the number of users $K$, as it requires enumerating all possible user-demand permutations, i.e., $\mathcal{O}(K!)$.
-As $K$ increases, this exhaustive enumeration quickly becomes computationally prohibitive, rendering the IC converse impractical for large-scale MACC systems.
+Given a cache placement which is symmetric over files, the IC converse bound presented in Lemma~\ref{le-converse} has computational complexity that grows factorially with the number of users $K$, as it requires enumerating all user permutations, i.e., $\mathcal{O}(K!)$.
+Consequently, as $K$ grows, this exhaustive enumeration rapidly becomes infeasible, limiting the applicability of the IC converse bound to small-scale MACC systems.

 To address this limitation, we develop a low-complexity converse bound that exploits the structural properties of the MACC-PDA and adopts a greedy selection procedure.
-The proposed bound substantially reduces the computational burden while remaining highly accurate.
-In particular, it closely approximates the IC converse and, in many cases, exactly matches the optimal communication load.

-The main idea is to exploit the structure of the MACC-PDA to avoid factorial enumeration of user demand permutations.
-Instead of exhaustively evaluating all permutations as in the IC converse, the method incrementally selects the column (user) whose demand set has the largest overlap with the currently accumulated set.
-This greedy accumulation of intersections yields an efficient approximation of the IC converse while requiring only linear operations per iteration.
+The proposed bound substantially reduces the computational complexity while remaining highly accurate.
+In particular, it closely approximates the IC converse bound.
+Instead of exhaustively evaluating all permutations as in the IC converse bound, our method iteratively selects users according to the overlap among their inaccessible packet sets.
+At each iteration, the user whose inaccessible packet set has the largest intersection with the current accumulated set is selected.
+This greedy accumulation of intersections yields an efficient approximation of the IC converse bound while requiring only linear operations per iteration.
+Given a cache placement that is symmetric over files, the procedure of the proposed greedy converse bound consists of three main steps.